-The Brilliant Club is an award winning charity that exits to increase the number of pupils from disadvantaged backgrounds progressing to highly selective universities by placing PhD tutors in non-selective state schools to deliver university-style teaching to high performing pupils.
+The Brilliant Club is a charity that exists to increase the number of pupils from under-represented backgrounds who progress to highly selective universities.
+We do this by mobilising researchers to share their academic expertise in state schools.

 The Brilliant Club is a registered charity that widens access to top universities by placing PhD students into inner-city schools.